FernandoBasso/ReadTheDocs-Dev-How-To/docs/purescript/functions-explained/apply.md

 It takes a function a from *a* to *b*, a parameter of type *a*, and returns something of the type *b*.
 Presumably, the given function turns *a* into *b*.

-The implementation couldn't be simpler:
+The implementation couldn't be simpler.
+We take a function and some other value (could be another function, as functions are also values) and apply the function to the value:

 ```haskell
 apply :: ∀ a b. (a -> b) -> a -> b